Emergency Care for Heart Attack, Stroke and Other Conditions

 - Pain or discomfort that spreads to the shoulders, neck, arms or jaw

 - Chest pain that is not relieved by rest or by taking nitroglycerin

 - Chest pain that occurs with any or all of the following (additional) symptoms:

 - Shortness of breath

 - Dizziness or fainting

 - Rapid or irregular pulse

-The Cardiology Department at Wellington Regional Medical Center has a team of highly trained medical professionals that use advanced technology to diagnose and treat a variety of cardiac disorders.
+Wellington Regional is an accredited Chest Pain Center with Primary PCI and Resuscitation by the American College of Cardiology.
+The Cardiology Department has a team of highly trained medical professionals who use advanced technology to diagnose and treat a variety of cardiac disorders.